Erectile Dysfunction Treatment near Plano and McKinney, TX

 - Rajpurkar A, et al. Comparison of satisfaction rates and erectile function in patients treated with sildenafil, intracavernous prostaglandin E1 and penile implant surgery for erectile dysfunction in urology practice.
 J Urol.
 July 2003; 170(1):159-163.

 Cialis®, Levitra®, Viagra®, MUSE® are trademarks of their respective companies.

-PRP has been used for many years in a variety of situations.
-It has been shown to be effective in men with mild to moderate erectile dysfunction.
+Priapus Shot® (P-Shot®): A SPECIFIC Method, protected by the US Patent & Trademark office of using blood-derived growth factors from your own body to rejuvenate the penis and improve erections (also known as PRP – Platelet Rich Plasma).
 One of the main causes of ED is a lack of blood flow and PRP has been shown to promote angiogenesis (the development of new blood vessels) in the penis.
 By increasing the blood flow, this can improve erections.

 This procedure is a very simple office procedure that involves giving a patient back his own plasma right into the penis.
 It produces minimal discomfort and there are virtually no side effects.
 Dr. Wierschem is now providing this service to his patients.
 Please call our office to schedule a consultation if you think you may be a candidate.